 - 4.32 Newport Pagnell has a higher than average proportion of 3 bedroom properties, and this development should seek to address the balance by including 1 and 2 bedroom market sale housing, as well as affordable social housing. - 4.33 All social/affordable housing must be indistinguishable from market housing in their appearance and quality.
-Subject to viability affordable housing should comprise 30% of the total housing stock and should be pepper-potted throughout the development, in accordance with Core Strategy policy CS10 and saved Local Plan policy H4. - 4.34 The affordable housing mix shall be in accordance with Policy NP5 of the Neighbourhood Plan, with 10% reserved for local residents, and 35% shared ownership and 65% affordable rental properties.
+Affordable housing should comprise 30% of the total housing stock and should be pepperpotted throughout the development, in accordance with Core Strategy policy CS10 and saved Local Plan policy H4. - 4.34 The affordable housing mix shall be in accordance with Policy NP5 of the Neighbourhood Plan, with 10% reserved for local residents, and 35% shared ownership and 65% social rental properties.